 A native of the Dominican Republic, Ortega had been a naturalized U.S. citizen for 10 years.

 Friends had introduced the family to Ortega, and she had worked for them since Leo's birth two years ago, police said.

-Ortega was not a live-in nanny, but Marina Krim's blog, "Life with the Little Krim Kids," offered the loving mother's view of a family life that included Ortega as a member.
+It is not unusual for their employers to treat nannies as extended members of their own families.
+That was the case with the Krims.
+Marina Krim's blog, "Life with the Little Krim Kids," offered the loving mother's view of a family life that included Ortega as a member.

-In February, the Krims traveled to the Dominican Republic, where they met Ortega's family.
+Last February, the Krims traveled to the Dominican Republic, where they met their nanny's family.

 She added, "We met Josie's amazing familia!!!
 And the Dominican Republic is a wonderful country!!"

-One photograph showed the families together, Ortega holding the girl who was learning how to swim at the time her siblings were killed.
+One photograph showed the families together, the nanny holding the girl who was learning how to swim at the time her siblings were killed.

 The blog included hundreds of photographs and notes about picking blackberries, celebrating birthdays, going to a pumpkin patch.